patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

-We took the Keikyu line back to Yokohama and then got (with no waiting in line) our JR passes and seat reservations for our first shinkansen segment (270kph) on this trip, Shin-Yokohama to Nagoya, bookended by two regular (Limited Express, commuter-like) trains.
+We took the Keikyu line back to Yokohama and then got (with no waiting in line) our JR passes and seat reservations for our first shinkansen segment (270kph) on this trip, Shin-Yokohama to Nagoya, bookended by two regular (Rapid to Shin-Yokohama, and Limited Express from Nagoya) trains.

 <figure>
 {{< gallery-slider dir="/img/20230226-japan-part-i/shinkansen-speed" >}}